SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   Uses an external nonlinear solver.
 Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.

+#### Rosenbrock Methods

-- `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for mildy stiff equations with oscillations at low tolerances.
+- `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for very stiff equations with oscillations at low tolerances.
 - `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
 Note that this method